 Indonesia sees its leadership of ASEAN in 2011 as a way to engage both China and the United States in the region.
-As Abdul Khalik says in the Jakarta Post, Indonesia will not allow the region to fall 'into a Cold War-like environment of mutual suspicion and hostility while striving to maintain an absence of a preponderant power.'86 China is a member of the ASEAN Regional Forum, the region's only formal multilateral security dialogue, and the East Asia Summit,

-Jakarta believes that maintaining relationships with both the United States and China is the best way to ensure regional peace and stability. an annual leadership dialogue hosted by ASEAN.
-By bringing China into the tent, Indonesia hopes it will be more inclined to adhere to ASEAN's rules and negotiate disputes with the region as a whole rather than picking off the relatively powerless Southeast Asian states one by one.87
+As Abdul Khalik says in the Jakarta Post, Indonesia will not allow the region to fall 'into a Cold War-like environment of mutual suspicion and hostility while striving to maintain an absence of a preponderant power.'
+China is a member of the ASEAN Regional Forum, the region's only formal multilateral security dialogue, and the East Asia Summit, an annual leadership dialogue hosted by ASEAN.
+By bringing China into the tent, Indonesia hopes it will be more inclined to adhere to ASEAN's rules and negotiate disputes with the region as a whole rather than picking off the relatively powerless Southeast Asian states one by one.

 Indonesia was also one of the more vocal proponents of the United States joining the East Asian Summit, which it did in July 2010.
-Most analysts interpreted this as an attempt to moderate China's growing influence and balance its disproportionate size.88 As the Jakarta Post summarised, 'Now that the US has been admitted into the East Asia Summit, Washington and Jakarta [can] collaborate on building a new regional architecture that guarantees peace and prosperity for all countries in the region.'89 In 2007, Australia, India and New Zealand joined the summit following lobbying from Jakarta.90

-Indonesia has long regarded itself as the de facto leader of the ASEAN, but its interest waned as it became caught up in domestic turmoil at the end of the 1990s.
-Now, despite some suggestions that Indonesia is 'outgrowing ASEAN,'91 Jakarta wants to claim its historical place at the centre of the group.92 However, ASEAN's track record in managing security disputes is patchy at best.
+Most analysts interpreted this as an attempt to moderate China's growing influence and balance its disproportionate size.
+As the Jakarta Post summarised, 'Now that the US has been admitted into the East Asia Summit, Washington and Jakarta [can] collaborate on building a new regional architecture that guarantees peace and prosperity for all countries in the region.'89 In 2007, Australia, India and New Zealand joined the summit following lobbying from Jakarta.
+90 Indonesia has long regarded itself as the de facto leader of the ASEAN, but its interest waned as it became caught up in domestic turmoil at the end of the 1990s.
+Now, despite some suggestions that Indonesia is 'outgrowing ASEAN,'91 Jakarta wants to claim its historical place at the centre of the group.
+92 However, ASEAN's track record in managing security disputes is patchy at best.
 Moreover, some of its members such as Laos, Myanmar and Cambodia have become increasingly close to China.
-Indonesia is concerned that ASEAN alone cannot effectively manage regional security in the future,93 and is simultaneously pursuing bilateral relationships with regional powers (as well as the United States) to hedge against this possibility.
+Indonesia is concerned that ASEAN alone cannot effectively manage regional security in the future, 93 and is simultaneously pursuing bilateral relationships with regional powers (as well as the United States) to hedge against this possibility.